 The Private Managed Forest Land Council was established in May 2004 to administer the forest practices component of the Managed Forest Program, which includes the protection of key public environmental values on private managed forest land.

 One of Council’s administrative roles is to collect information on the forest management activities of Managed Forest Owners.
-Owners are required, by Section 20 of the Private Managed Forest Land Act, to submit an Annual [...]
+Owners are required, by the Private Managed Forest Land Act, to submit an Annual Declaration each year [...]

 The Managed Forest (MF) Council consists of five members: two members appointed by the provincial government, two members elected by private MF landowners, and a chair who is jointly appointed by the other four council [...]

 As winter approaches, owners are reminded to be diligent around regulatory requirements related to road maintenance & deactivation with respect to protection of water quality and fish habitat.
 Protection of water quality and fish habitat [...]